Brod8362/cpp-for-dummies/intro.md

 ---------------------------------------------
 The `-Wall` flag means "warn all", and will give you warnings for any potential issue it finds.
 - If the text is highlighted in blue or pink, then it means it won't stop your program from compiling, but there's a solid chance it is a problem or may cause unintended behavior.
-- If the text is highlted in red, that means it is an error, and your program will NOT compile.
+- If the text is highlighted in red, that means it is an error, and your program will NOT compile.
 You will need to fix the error before being able to compile your code.

 (If your terminal doesn't support color text, it does say `warning`, `info`, or `error` at the beginning of the lines.)